 Kanina has taught classes in folkloric and belly dance to thousands of women since the 1970's.
 Her classes emphasize respect and understanding of the dance, music and culture of the Middle East.
 Her annual productions of Arabian Nights, A Thousand and One Nights, and Night at the Casbah promote the beauty and artistry of Middle Eastern dance and music and provide the perfect performance atmosphere for both student and professional dancers.

-During her long career Kanina has supported local arts, education, medical research and social service agencies with performances that benefitted: the Leukemia Society of Rhode Island; Trinity Repertory Company; Child’s Play Nursery School; St Mary’s Academy, Bay View; and the Veteran’s Hospital of Rhode Island, to name just a few.
-In November, 2014, Kanina produced A Billion and One Nights, an afternoon of Middle Eastern dance and music, in memory of her late husband, Bill Hague.
+Throughout her long career Kanina has supported local arts, education, medical research and social service agencies with numerous benefit performances.: In November, 2014, Kanina produced A Billion and One Nights, an afternoon of Middle Eastern dance and music, in memory of her late husband, Bill Hague.
 The event raised $10,000 to support research at the Dana-Farber Cancer Institute.